-Archaeologist, Pohakuloa Training Area on the Island of Hawaii and Schofield Barracks on the Island of Oahu
+Multiple vacancies at Pohakuloa Training Area on the Island of Hawaii and Schofield Barracks on the Island of Oahu

-A full-time archaeologist position is available with the Center for Environmental Management of Military Lands (CEMML) to provide on-site program support for the Cultural Resources Management Program, Environmental Division in the Directorate of Public Works, U.S. Army Garrison, Hawaii (USAG-HI).
-This position will be duty-stationed at Pohakuloa Training Area (PTA) on the Island of Hawaii and Schofield Barracks on the Island of Oahu.
+A full-time Field Director/Crew Chief position is available with the Center for Environmental Management of Military Lands (CEMML) to provide on-site program support for the Cultural Resources Management Program, Environmental Division in the Directorate of Public Works, U.S. Army Garrison, Hawaii (USAG-HI).
+Multiple positions are available at Pohakuloa Training Area on the Island of Hawaii and Schofield Barracks on the Island of Oahu.
 This position involves a combination of office and field activities.
 This position functions as part of a team to support the Army’s cultural resources management and compliance tasks, including writing plans and reports, accompanying cultural accesses, conducting archaeological monitoring, site recording, pedestrian survey, data collection and input, implementing data recovery plans, drafting National Register evaluations and other assigned tasks/projects.

 · BS/BA degree in anthropology, archaeology, historic preservation, history, or related field.

 · Minimum of three (3) years of professional work experience in archaeology, including experience in pedestrian archaeological field survey, mapping and recording archaeological sites, and participating in National Register evaluations.

 · Minimum of two (2) years of successful professional work experience as a Field Supervisor/Crew Chief.

 · Familiarity with Federal historic preservation laws and regulations, especially the National Historic Preservation Act, Native American Graves Protection and Repatriation Act, and Archaeological Resources Protection Act.